Code-Institute-Submissions/Chessapp/README.md

 ## User Stories

-    > I can play a quick game on my browser against an awesome engine -no sign up , no login required
+> "*I can play a quick game on my browser against an awesome engine -no sign up , no login required* "

-    >
+> "*It is impressive , how quickly stockfish is possible to play such quick moves -awesome responsiveness* "

+> "*I am an avid-chess fan , awesome idea , would be good to evaluate specific positions or lines youre intrested in*"